Roland Kaye, Chair and independent member (ends April 2017)

 Following these principles the Trustees have sought to benefit the parish and parishioners.

-This year we trialled more concentrated grazing of the marsh using ponies to strip graze and this appears to have been successful and will be repeated in 2016.
+We continued with more concentrated grazing of the marsh using ponies to strip graze and have advertised for grazers for 2017.

 Solar Panels on Village Hall